sebastianesch/cap-project-portfolio/docs/troubleshooting.md

 # Troubleshooting Tips

+## MTA Build Issues

+Before you build the MTA archive, make sure to install the required packages via `npm install`.

 ## Connectivity Issues

 When your apps in the launchpad show erors instead of number for customes or projects or you can't load data in the apps